boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

 Notice that you can use `#BASE_ARCH#` tag to substitute architecture for the current building architecture, eg. if the appliance will be built on a 64 bit platform, x86_64 will be injected.
 In the other case i386 will be injected.

 Read more about [available parameters here](/tutorials/appliance-definition-parameters/).

+## default_repos

+A boolean to indicate whether the OSes default repositories should be loaded.
+If you disable this, you must provide alternatives else it will be impossible to successfully complete a build.
+This is useful for those that wish to use a local mirror rather than the remote defaults.

 ### Ephemeral repositories